jstevenperry/IBM-Developer/Node.js/Course/README.md

 This is the code for my [Node.js Learning Path](https://developer.ibm.com/articles/learn-node-unit-1-overview-nodejs-learning-path/), which you can find only at IBM Developer.

-There is one directory for each unit of the course, named like this: `Unit-X`, where `X` is the unit number.
+There is one directory for each unit of the course, named like this: `Unit-X`, where `X` is the unit number (Unit 1 doesn't have a directory because it doesn't have any code).

+There are also some other directories for common code, configuration settings, and so forth.

 # Caveats